King-County-Equity-Now/decidim-seattle/README.md

 3. Run `bin/rails db:seed:equity_composites`

 If you get an error about DropGeometryColumn, feel free to remove that line from the sql dump and re-run.
-It doesn't seem to be necessary sa the entire table is about to be dropped.
+It doesn't seem to be necessary as the entire table is about to be dropped.

 ## Deploying